Chicago Community Trust: History

 The Chicago Community Trust was founded in 1915 by Norman Wait Harris, founder of the Harris Trust and Savings Bank, and his son Albert Wadsworth Harris.
-The founders were inspired by The Cleveland Foundation, the world’s first community foundation, which was established the year before.
-Most of the Trust’s funding during 1915-1930 focused on relief and humanitarian work for residents impacted by Chicago’s rapid industrialization.
+The founders were inspired by The Cleveland Foundation, the country's first community foundation, which was established the year before.
+Most of the Trust's funding during 1915–1930 focused on relief and humanitarian work for residents impacted by Chicago's rapid industrialization.
 The Trust awarded its first grant in 1916, to United Charities for $5,000.
-The first major gift was from James A. Patton, “the grain king,” for $1 million in 1924.
+The first major gift was from James A. Patten, "the grain king", for $1 million in 1924.
 The first bequest of $30,687 came two years later from the estate of Alex Demond.
 In the early 1920s, the Trust commissioned landmark social surveys that identified the needs of those incarcerated at the Cook County Jail, immigrants, children with disabilities, single women, veterans, and the elderly.

-During the Great Depression in the 1930s, Frank Loomis, executive director of the Trust, and Edward L. Ryerson Jr., Trust Executive Committee member, coordinated multiple relief drives through the Governor’s Commission on Unemployment and Relief and the Emergency Welfare Fund of Cook County.
-These drives raised $22 million from 1930-1933 and inspired the creation of multiple campaigns and funds, including the precursor to the United Way of Metropolitan Chicago.
-The Trust made a grant to the 1933 Century of Progress world’s fair in Chicago, which was visited by nearly 40 million people.
+During the Great Depression in the 1930s, Frank Loomis, executive director of the Trust, and Edward L. Ryerson Jr., Trust Executive Committee member, coordinated multiple relief drives through the Governor's Commission on Unemployment and Relief and the Emergency Welfare Fund of Cook County.
+These drives raised $22 million from 1930–1933 and inspired the creation of multiple campaigns and funds, including the precursor to the United Way of Metropolitan Chicago.
+The Trust made a grant to the 1933 Century of Progress world's fair in Chicago, which was visited by nearly 40 million people.

 Throughout the 1950s and 1960s, the Trust funded multiple cultural institutions and projects, including a design for the downtown lakefront along Grant Park and the creation of the Chicago Botanic Garden.
 It provided critical funds to schools, nurseries, and day care centers after the Our Lady of the Angels School Fire in 1958.
-In 1964, John G. Searle and Frances C. Searle became, and remain, the largest donors in the Trust’s history when they created the first Searle Fund at the Trust.
+In 1964, John G. Searle and Frances C. Searle became the largest donors in the Trust's history when they created the first Searle Fund at the Trust.

 In 1976, the Trust awarded $3 million in grants to the Leadership Council for Metropolitan Open Communities to oversee the Gautreaux Housing Program.
-Considered the nation’s first “housing mobility program,” Gautreaux placed 7,100 low-income families into mixed-income neighborhoods.
+Considered the nation's first "housing mobility program", Gautreaux placed 7,100 low-income families into mixed-income neighborhoods.
 In 2001, the Trust co-founded the Partnership for New Communities, which supported the largest and most ambitious public housing redevelopment in the country.
-From 2000-2014, the Trust incubated several nonprofits, including Voices for Illinois Children and the IFF (formerly Illinois Facilities Fund).
-It also funded the Harris Theater for Music and Dance, 12th World Summit of Nobel Peace Laureates, Millennium Park, and the Burnham Plan Centennial.
+From 2000–2014, the Trust incubated several nonprofits, including Voices for Illinois Children and the IFF (formerly Illinois Facilities Fund).
+It also funded the 12th World Summit of Nobel Peace Laureates and the Burnham Plan Centennial.